JoshuaNow/JoshuaNow/README.md

 -   💬 Ask me about motorcycles, video games and sports

--   ⚡ Fun fact: I played for a MLS team sub - 16 team in California.
+-   ⚡ Fun fact: I used to play for a MLS sub - 16 team in California.

 <h3 align="left">Connect with me:</h3>
 <p align="left">